 Disabled Students Allowance (DSA)

-DSA provides a vital grant to support students with vision impairment to meet the additional costs involved with studying at university.
-Without this financial support many young people with vision impairment would simply not be able to study.
+DSA provides a vital grant to support students with a disability to meet the additional costs involved with studying at university.
+Without this financial support many people with vision impairment simply wouldn’t be able to study.

-Compelling evidence in our new report shows that whilst DSA has the potential to support students to engage with independent study, there are many ways in which it is failing.
-The impact on students with vision impairment is profound, with some paying the ultimate price of dropping out of university.
+We believe that whilst DSA has the potential to support students to engage with independent study.
+We’re concerned that it’s failing many students with vision impairment, with some paying the ultimate price of dropping out of university.

 The Transition Experience of Young People with Vision Impairment aged 21 to 24